Purpose of these procedures

 In conducting the investigation, the Investigators may adopt findings set out in reports of investigations or inquiries under other Commonwealth laws or executive powers, or other investigations under the PID Act.

 If, during the course of the investigation, the Investigators suspect on reasonable grounds that some of the information disclosed or obtained in the course of the investigation is evidence of the commission of an offence against a law, the Investigators may disclose the information to a member of an Australian police force.
 If the information relates to an offence that is punishable for a period of at least two years, the Secretary or his delegates must disclose the information to a member of an Australian police force.

 The investigation may also include consideration of whether a different or further investigation should be conducted by the agency or another body under another law of the Commonwealth.

-Where the Investigators in preparing the report of their investigation propose to:
+Where the Investigator, in preparing the report of their investigation, propose to: